-It may be hard to believe, given today’s bumper crop, but at one time in America there was a shortage of lawyers – and Tapping Reeve decided to do something about it.
+It may be hard to believe, given today’s bumper crop, but at one time in America had a shortage of lawyers.
+In 1782, Connecticut’s Tapping Reeve decided to do something about it.

-The Revolutionary War disrupted the legal profession in America as much as, if not more than, any other.
+Tapping Reeve saw firsthand how the Revolutionary War disrupted the legal profession in America.
 Some states outlawed lawyers who had not been trained in America.
 Even where they were allowed to practice, English-trained lawyers were few in number, especially after hostilities kept Americans at home.
 And, of course, the war itself claimed some lawyers who had joined up to fight.

-At the same time, the aftermath of the war produced a flurry of legal fights over issues of what rights and ownership passed through the war and which were invalidated.
-All that needed to be sorted in the courts.
+At the same time, the aftermath of the war produced a flurry of legal fights.
+People battled over what rights and ownership passed through the war and didn’t.
+All that needed sorting out in the courts.

 But as the demand grew, Reeve refined his approach to teaching.
 By 1782, he had developed a formal curriculum.
 Two years later, with 15 students bursting the seams of his available office space, Reeve built a schoolhouse.
-It was a simple, unheated building, but the school would educate more than 1,000 students before it closed.
+It was a simple, unheated building, but the Litchfield Law School would educate more than 1,000 students before it closed.

 The entire course of study took 14 months – with two four-week vacations.
-The cost, by the 1820s, was $100 for the first year and $60 for the remainder, after which students were well-prepared for the bar exam.
+The cost, by the 1820s, was $100 for the first year and $60 for the remainder.
+After that, students were well-prepared for the bar exam.

 Reeve himself never gave up practicing law, and in 1798 he was made a judge in the Superior Court.
-Reeve reached out to former student, John Gould, to join in the school and the two men ran it together until Reeve retired in 1820.
+Reeve reached out to former student, John Gould, to join in the school.
+The two men ran it together until Reeve retired in 1820.
 Gould would carry on until 1833, by which time larger universities had established growing law schools that appealed more to young students.